Can CBD Help Boost Fertility, and if So, How?

 CBD has anti-inflammatory and pain relief properties that may help in pain management in the female reproductive tract(15).

-On the other hand, using CBD may negatively impact the male reproductive system(16).
+On the other hand, using Cannabis may negatively impact the male reproductive system(16).
 These effects include changes in sexual behavior, reduced sperm count, and decreased fertilization rates.
+Whether CBD alone can help or harm one’s fertility remains to be determined for both sexes.

 The mixed results of whether CBD can affect both sexes’ fertility may be best discussed with an obstetrician and gynecologist (ob/gyn).